andryanfarhanmaulana/mem-follow/README.md

 This repository contains a Python script that simulates a critical component of a cross-chain bridge: an event listener, often called a relayer node.
 This node is responsible for monitoring a bridge contract on a source blockchain (e.g., Ethereum), detecting specific events (e.g., token deposits), and triggering a corresponding transaction on a destination blockchain (e.g., Polygon).

-This script serves as an architectural blueprint, demonstrating key principles for building a reliable off-chain agent: modular design, persistent state management, resilience to network errors, and robust interaction with blockchain networks.
+This script serves as an architectural blueprint and demonstrates key principles for building a reliable off-chain agent: modular design, persistent state management, resilience to network errors, and robust interaction with blockchain networks.

 ## Concept

 Cross-chain bridges are essential for blockchain interoperability, allowing assets and data to move between otherwise siloed networks.
-A common design pattern is the "lock-and-mint" mechanism:
+A common design pattern for this is the "lock-and-mint" mechanism:

 1.  **Lock/Deposit:** A user deposits tokens (e.g., ERC-20) into a bridge contract on the source chain.
 The contract locks these tokens and emits an event (`TokensDeposited`) containing details like the recipient's address on the destination chain, the amount, and the destination chain ID.